 This mythic landscape would periodically become vividly real thanks to weather and the workings of the sky.
 It wasn’t until my twenties that I paid attention to the cycles within a season and noted the intensity of late-July thunderstorms.
 Native Americans called the July full moon the thunder moon.
 Settlers called it the hay moon—you made hay while the storm clouds gathered.

 Thunderstorms have always proved a worthy metaphor for passionate though doomed love affairs.
 There’s a song by a band called Sarge (from the 2000 album Distant) that goes “At the end of July all my plans changed”—about discovering a lover’s betrayal when you were away and coming back home to start over alone.
-I admired the song for apprehending the kinetic force of this brief time of year.
+Many of us have these impressions about weather and places that shape our relationship to the world.
+I myself find it hard to unravel the strands from firsthand observation of land and sky, from literature and art, from my subjective view of American history, and maybe even from my hopes and disappointments about romantic love.

 But since, say, 2006, I’ve watched my mythic summer landscape become even more untethered from reality.
 That was the year An Inconvenient Truth told most of us what we already knew.
 I began noticing the change in July thunderstorms in the Boston area in 2009, with flash torrential downpours sans any kind of spiritual prelude.
 They’d come-a-courtin’ with just a smack, like a falling body hitting pavement.